mthtitumir/mthtitumir/README.md

 A highly dedicated and enthusiastic junior developer with a strong passion for coding and a commitment to continuous learning.

-Skills: REACT / JS / HTML / CSS / NODE JS / MONGO DB / EXPRESS JS
+Skills: NEXTJS / REACT / JS / HTML / CSS / NODE JS / MONGO DB / EXPRESS JS

 - 🔭 I’m currently working on React Js
-- 🌱 I’m currently learning Next JS
+- 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about MERN Stack Web Development